HughKeenan/elements-battle/README.md

 ![alt text](image-9.png)

 ## Bugs
-Alignment of score areas was not in complete sync with picture areas, this was due to  them being in a separate div and not arrayed in a column
+Alignment of score areas was not in complete sync with picture areas, this was due to  them being in a separate div and not arrayed in a column.
+This was recitified by moving the score into the same div as the picture.

-The function to display computer choices initially didn't work, on examination of code realised this was because the onclick attribute had not been added to the buttons.
-Once added, initially got an error message on clicking the buttons because options were not defined.
+The function to display computer choices initially didn't work, examining the core revealed this was because the onclick attribute had not been added to the buttons.
+Once added, I initially got an error message on clicking the buttons because options for choice by the player were not defined.
 Once defined, testing would not return steel as a computer choice.
-This was due to the math function being used incorrectly - multiplication factor of 4 was being used on the random number generated to attempt to capture steel in the array of choices, not realising that 5 was the correct factor as math.floor was being used in conjunction with math.random
+This was due to the Math function being used incorrectly - a multiplication factor of 4 was being used on the random number generated to attempt to capture steel in the array of choices, not realising that 5 was the correct factor as math.floor was being used in conjunction with math.random.

-On introduction of a switch statement to govern choice interactions, an error was produced to say the gameManager function was undefined. previously when using console.log to display computer selections, this had worked and the computer's pick had been shown.
+On introduction of a switch statement to govern choice interactions, an error was produced to say the gameManager function was undefined.
+Previously when using console.log to display computer selections, this had worked and the computer's pick had been shown.
 This was due to the switch statement outcome not being assigned to the result of the function.
-A further problem arose when 2 alerts were being displayed for all outcomes except draws. attempts to rectify this by using a separate interaction for each other element resulted in the gameManager error arising again.
+A further problem arose when 2 alerts were being displayed for all outcomes except draws.
+Attempts to rectify this by using a separate interaction for each other element resulted in the gameManager error arising again.
 The error was corrected by inserting a break between each line of the switch statement used to create the interactions, and by combining the previous 2 lines of each case into one line using || between options for that case.

 Initial attempts to change the pictures displayed according to the player's and computer's choice were unsuccessful.
 This was remedied through use of classes that changed whether the display of an image was set to none or block, and setting the gameManager function to add or remove these classes to given images depending on what the player chose.
 A subsequent issue was found in the images only displaying for the player's choice, and the alert arising before the image changed.
-This was rectified and a subsequent problem emerged in the computer's image not relating to its choice.
-On re-examination of the code, it was determined that the old system was making the computer's image be chosen separately from its choice of element, resulting in a disconnect between the two.
-The code was changed so that the results of the gameManager function fed into the setPicture function, resulting in the computer's image, matching its chosen element.
+This was rectified and the alert for winning each draw was removed and replaced with one at the end of a round to declare win/loss.
+A subsequent problem emerged in the computer's image not relating to its choice.
+On re-examination of the code, it was determined that the old system was making the computer's image be chosen separately from its choice of element as the array for the image to be chosen from had been included in the function to choose the computer's image, resulting in a disconnect between the two.
+The code was changed so that the results of the gameManager function fed into the setPicture function, resulting in the computer's image matching its chosen element.
 A final problem was images stacking on top of each other in the game areas.
 This was resolved by expanding the if statements governing the display of images to add and remove the class conferring visibility on each button click.

 On adding the function to increment the player's score on a win, initial attempts to implement it were unsuccessful as the call for the score function could not be added successfully to the gameManager function.
 Subsequent testing revealed that the function to increment the score had not been referencing the correct element in the html.
 On fixing this, a new bug emerged as the player's score would not increment past 1.
 On adding the function to increase the computer's score, it initially didn't work.
 On re-examination of the code, the line in the function to update the computer's score that updated the element's inner html was not referencing the correct variable.
 On correction, it worked properly, and on implementation of both functions across all outcomes, the scores continued past 1.

 The functions to increase the player's and computer's scores were modified to introduce a "lives" system to make the game more interesting, with the first to 5 victories being the winner.
 There was an issue with the order of operations in this, as the alert to say a game was won or lost was declared before the score rolled over to 5.
-(SOLUTION).
-The functions were then further modified to reset the page on closing the alert. but the order of operations was again an issue, and the player could no longer see the outcome of the final round.
-This was resolved by setting a delay on the alert through the setTimeout method to allow the images to load in first.
+The functions were then further modified to reset the page on closing the alert, but the order of operations was again an issue, and the player could no longer see the outcome of the final round.
+These were resolved by setting a delay on the alerts through the setTimeout method to allow the images and score to load in first.
 Additionally, the alert was being displayed twice.
-This was because the alert was writteon on its own as well as being part of the if statement to reset the page.
+This was because the alert was written on its own as well as being part of the if statement to reset the page.
 On removing the one on its own. the alert only displayed once.

 ## Deplyoment
 ### This was done by using the following steps: